Bad Driving aka “Let’s Piss People Off Again”

 East Tennessee, even Knoxville, has always been that way.

 Unfortunately, we’re getting a lot of people moving here these days.
-Knoxville, especially, is a real-estate boom town.
+Knoxville, especially, is a real-estate boom town where we get The Happy House Cleaning London to help on our house cleaning.
 People are moving here in droves, eager to pick up cheap real-estate and perhaps even know their neighbors.
+VA home loan help from professionals grant them a possibility to purchase or refinance their home mortgages.

 Local culture is changing from the open, community-based ideal that we used to enjoy to a selfish, greedy, don’t-get-involved mentality.
 It’s starting to feel like Washington, D.C.